ekashida/dotfiles/README.markdown

 # dotfiles

-This repo is actually more than just a collection of dotfiles.
-It contains all the things I need to get a general development environment up and running on a mac.
+This repo is more than a collection of dotfiles--it contains all the things I need to get a general development environment up and running on a mac.

 ```sh
 git clone git@github.com:ekashida/dotfiles.git
 ```

-## packages
+## install packages

 1. Install [brew][]
 1. Install [brew][] bottles